-This is no bull – but I really wished for world peace at the Trevi Fountain in Rome.
+The Trevi Fountain is one of those places in Rome that is overly romanticized.
+And this is no bull but I really wished for world peace at the Trevi Fountain.
 Though my life isn’t perfect, I’m already grateful for what I now have.
 I didn’t even think about that wish because every time I find a wishing well or fountain in my travels, I always have the same wish – and you guess it right – world peace!

 Nearby Attraction.
 The Spanish Steps is a walking distance from here.

 It’s been said that when you throw a coin into the pool, you’re guaranteed to return to Rome.
 If you decide to throw the second time around, you’re in for a romantic relationship.
 The third coin thrown means wedding bells are coming your way. 😂 However, nowadays, people just throw coins and secretly wish for something and for anything, hoping it might come true.

 Tre Vie.
 Literally means Three Streets.
 Go around the fountain and you’ll find all three streets lead here.
 Thus the name, Trevi Fountain, got its name.

 Recycled Water.
 If you’re an environmentalist, don’t fret.
 Relax.
 The 2,824,800 cubic feet of water that comes out here are recycled.
 So, no water is wasted.